variantstudios/compasshighschool.org/pages/pac/index.md

 ### What We Do

 Are you a parent or guardian eager to help build Compass community and culture?
 PAC can always use Parent Coordinators to help&nbsp;**coordinate educational and social activities and events** (student socials, staff appreciation gestures, parent education, after-hours socials, community service outings, etc).
-We also do a wee bit of fundraising to help pay for the activities mentioned above.
+We also do a wee bit of fundraising to help fund for the activities mentioned above.

 ### Executing Our Mission